KHB1698/khb1698.github.io/_pages/about.md

 **Hongbo Kang**, Yong Wang✉️, Mengyuan Liu, Doudou Wu, Peng Liu, Xinlin Yuan, Wenming Yang

+**Abstract:** Previous probabilistic models for 3D Human Pose Estimation (3DHPE) aimed to enhance pose accuracy by generating multiple hypotheses.
+However, most of the hypotheses generated deviate substantially from the true pose.
+Compared to deterministic models, the excessive uncertainty in probabilistic models leads to weaker performance in single-hypothesis prediction.
+To address these two challenges, we propose a diffusion-based refinement framework called DRPose, which refines the output of deterministic models by reverse diffusion and achieves more suitable multi-hypothesis prediction for the current pose benchmark by multi-step refinement with multiple noises.
+To this end, we propose a Scalable Graph Convolution Transformer (SGCT) and a Pose Refinement Module (PRM) for denoising and refining.

 International Conference on Acoustics, Speech, and Signal Processing, 2024

 [**\[Code\]**](https://github.com/KHB1698/DRPose) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>